 Buying a new car is the best way to really make an impact on pollution and your carbon footprint.
 Here are a few tips for finding the cleanest, most efficient cars available.

-Buy Cars with the Highest Scores
+Buy Cars with the Highest Ratings

 Before you hit the lot, compare Greenhouse Gas and Smog Ratings for the vehicles you are considering.
 The Fuel Economy and Environment Label gives each car two ratings from 1 (worst) to 10 (best) for smog and greenhouse gas emissions.